cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 	results = app.question_answerer.get(index=KB_INDEX_NAME,
                                             _sort='popularity', _sort_type='desc')

-In general the ``browse`` handler retrieves documents from the knowledge base in different ways, depending on the entities found in the user's queries.
+In general the ``show_content`` handler retrieves documents from the knowledge base in different ways, depending on the entities found in the user's queries.

-Look at the ``browse`` implementation in ``app.py`` to better understand the different ways you can leverage the knowledge base and Question Answerer to provide intelligent responses to the user.
+Look at the ``show_content`` implementation in ``app.py`` to better understand the different ways you can leverage the knowledge base and Question Answerer to provide intelligent responses to the user.
 See the :doc:`User Guide <../userguide/kb>` for an explanation of the retrieval and ranking mechanisms that the Question Answerer offers.

 .. admonition:: Exercise